-Individuals are directly responsible for 44% of CO2 emissions - indirectly far more.
-Our houses consume 25% of our electricity.
+Individuals are directly responsible for 44 percent of CO2 emissions - indirectly far more.
+Our houses consume about 25 percent of UK electricity.

 Ultimately the fairest solution may be a personal CO2 or footprint limit for every person on the planet.
+The technology to implement this already exists.